HudsonJunior/jobsity_test/README.md

 - Used some animations to make the UI look better.
 - Paginations on the list TV shows page

-Please feel free to reach out to me anytime.# jobsity_test
+Please feel free to reach out to me anytime.
-# jobsity_test